Helpful .htaccess Rewrite Rules for WordPress

 If in case, you don’t find the .htaccess file from the root directory then you can generate it through Dashboard > Settings > Permalinks.

+Have a look at the default .htaccess file from the WordPress directory.
 Please make sure to take a backup before doing any changes.

 # BEGIN WordPress